1st Cavalry Division and NATO troops participate in the Norwegian Foot March in Giełczyn, Poland

-U.S. Army Command Sgt.
-Maj.
-Sheldon Watson, senior enlisted advisor for 1st Battalion, 9th Cavalry Regiment, 2nd Armored Brigade Combat Team, 1st Cavalry Division, and Sgt.
-Daniel Kim, a combat medic with Headquarters and Headquarters Company, 1st Battalion, 9th Cavalry Regiment, 2nd Armored Brigade Combat Team, 1st Cavalry Division, supporting 4th Infantry Division, and Romanian army Capt.
-Gabriela Nohai, a public affairs officer with the Romanian Air Defense Detachment “Iron Cheetahs,” supporting NATO’s enhanced Forward Presence Battle Group Poland, talk about the multinational efforts of the Norwegian Foot March, in which more than 130 troops participated, in Giełczyn, Poland, June 18.
+Soldiers supporting the 4th Infantry Division, along with multinational troops with NATO’s enhanced Forward Presence Battle Group Poland, and Poland’s 1st Territorial Defence Forces Brigade take part in the Norwegian Foot March in Giełczyn, Poland, June 18.
+More than 130 soldiers from the United States (including U.S. Soldiers supporting the 4th Infantry Division), Poland, the United Kingdom, Croatia, and Romania participated in the foot march.
 The 4th Inf.
 Div.'s mission in Europe is to engage in multinational training and exercises across the continent, working alongside NATO allies and regional security partners to provide combat-credible forces to V Corps, America’s forward deployed corps in Europe.
-(U.S. Army video by Sgt.
-Cesar Salazar Jr.)
+(U.S. Army video by Capt.
+Daniel Yarnall)

 |Date Taken: